 The actual cause of the exception will be held in the argument value

-Argument value is printed here
+try: Code block1 except ExceptionType, Argument: Argument value is printed here

 4. Exception handling program

-Every programming language holds the process of raising an exception whenever it faces an unexpected set of situations and python is one among them which produces profound techniques for handling these exceptions which makes it a strong base meted programming language.
+Every programming language holds the process of raising an exception whenever it faces an unexpected set of situations, and python is one among them which produces profound techniques for handling these exceptions, which makes it a strong base meted programming language.

 This has been a guide to Python Exception Handling.
 Here we discuss the standard exception list and process along with Syntax.
 You can also go through our other suggested articles to learn more –